EunomiaUPM/ecostars-consumer-case/README.md

 ![nifi](static/image_a.png "nifi")

-This project defines the complete architectural framework for the Ecostars Data Consumer Client, a sophisticated system engineered to operate within a federated data ecosystem (a "data space").
+This project defines the complete architectural framework for the Ecostars Data Consumer Client, a system engineered to operate within a federated data space based in Rainbow.
 The client's core mandate is to establish and manage the robust, bidirectional flow of information, enabling it to function as both a passive recipient of asynchronous data pushes and an active requester of on-demand data.

 The architecture is strategically bifurcated into two primary operational branches, each addressing a distinct data interaction paradigm: